Program Information

 Delivery: Campus

-This practical course offers students the opportunity to acquire personal care and assistance skills within the parameters of the Health Care Assistant role.
-The course is comprised of class and supervised laboratory experiences which enables students to integrate theory from other courses and develop caregiver skills that maintain and promote the comfort, safety and independence of individuals in community and facility contexts.
+This practical course offers students the opportunity to acquire personal care and assistance skills within the parameters of the HCA role.
+The course comprises class and supervised laboratory experiences, which assist the student to integrate theory from other courses to develop caregiver skills that maintain and promote the comfort, safety, and independence of clients in community and facility contexts.

 Prerequisite: Admission to the Health Care Assistant program